gazpachoking/jsonref/docs/index.rst

 JSON reference objects have been substituted in your data structure, you can use the data as if it does not contain references at all.

-The primary interface to use :class:`JsonRef` objects is with the class method :meth:`JsonRef.replace_refs`.
-It will return a copy of an object you pass it, with all JSON references contained replaced by :class:`JsonRef` objects.
-There are several other options you can pass, seen below.

 .. autoclass:: JsonRef(refobj, base_uri=None, loader=None, jsonschema=False, load_on_repr=True)

-    .. automethod:: replace_refs(obj, base_uri=None, loader=None, jsonschema=False, load_on_repr=True)

     :class:`JsonRef` instances proxy almost all operators and attributes to the referent data, which will be loaded when first accessed.
 The following